heawon-yoon/music/README.md

 # AI MUSIC

-You can sing any song using the DiffSinger(https://github.com/openvpi/DiffSinger) model.
+can sing any song you upload the audio file using the DiffSinger(https://github.com/openvpi/DiffSinger) model.

 Not only can it sing and recognize lyrics, but it also supports modifying lyrics creatively.